Killiankuppens/expense-analyzer-docs/Models.md

  - a communication (col: 16 OR 17)

 Account should have :
+- an id
 - a name
 - an account number
+- a list of Operation

 Users should have :
+ - an id
  - a username
  - a password
+ - an Account
  - (permissions?)
- - ref to file repository
+ - ref to file directory